maurolepore/dverse/README.md

 The goal of dverse is to document a universe.
 It creates a data frame containing the metadata associated with the documentation of a collection of R packages.
 It allows for linking topic names to their corresponding documentation online.

-If you maintain a universe meta-package, it helps create a comprehensive reference for its website.
+If you maintain a meta-package, dverse helps create a comprehensive reference for its website.

 ## Installation